-The parties agree that the terms and conditions contained in this Agreement may be varied at any time by written agreement between NZEI Te Riu Roa and the Secretary, acting under delegation from the Public Service Commissioner made pursuant to clause 6 of schedule 3 of the Public Service Act 2020, in accordance with section 586 of the Education and Training Act 2020.
-Any such variation agreed shall be binding on employees and employers of those employees covered by this Agreement in accordance with section 586 (6) of the Education and Training Act 2020.
+The parties agree t_____hat the terms and conditions contained in this Agreement may be varied at any time b___y written agreement between NZEI Te Riu Roa and the Secretary, acting under delegation from the State ServicesPublic Service Commissioner made pursuant to section 23 of the State Sector Act 1988clause 6 of schedule 3 of the Public Service Act 2020, in accordance with section 74-586 of the Education and Training Act 2020ef the State Sector Act 1988.
+Any such variation agreed shall be binding on employees and employers of those employees covered by this Agreement in accordance with section 74(6)section 586 (6) of the Education and Training Act 2020. of the State Sector Act 1988 (as amended by the Employment Relations Act 2000).